Animal Parks in Florida

-Florida's Zoos offer a wide variety of animal exhibits from manatees to bats, giraffes to rodents the size of dogs!
+Florida's zoos offer a wide variety of animal exhibits, including manatees, bats, giraffes, and rodents the size of dogs!
 Take your family on an adventure they won't soon forget by visiting one of these great animal parks in Florida.

 No matter what part of Florida you visit, a quality and exciting zoo is sure to be in the area.
 My family and I will look back on our zoo adventures with many fond memories and with inspiration to go back again.
 Every zoo we visited had so much to offer, more than I was able to put in this article.
 For more information, contact the zoo you are interested in and see what there is to discover.

 Upon entering Zoo Miami, a large collection of "safari cycles" immediately caught my children's attention.
 The two-to-six-person bicycles with a canopy on top are the main mode of transportation around the expansive Miami zoo - and a big hit with young visitors.
 My husband and I each manned a two-person bicycle with a son in tow and were grateful by the end of the day for the amenity, as it afforded us the opportunity to see the entire zoo without exhausting the whole family.

 Miami's zoo features extensive African, Asian and Tropical Americas exhibits, but a big favorite for us was the Wings of Asia Aviary.
 This presentation offers the largest Asian free-flight aviary in the United States with exotic, rare and endangered birds representing 70 species of more than 300 birds.
 A Field Research Center highlights the similarities and relationships between birds and dinosaurs.